andreasabel/inCode/entry/fixed-length-vector-types-in-haskell.md

 vectors and inductive types.
 And, there will definitely be more issues that come up when you start working with these in the real world, with real applications.

-If you plan on moving into learning about dependent types, I feel like this guide would be a good launching point.
+If you plan on moving into learning about dependent types, I hope that guide would be a good launching point.
 But if all you wanted to do was learn how to use fixed-length vectors effectively in Haskell…hopefully after reading this, you have confidence to work with these things directly, and to know what to google if anything else comes up :)

-And hopefully the completion and release of this article will assuage my ill conscience that has been plagued with guilt since 2015 :)
+I hope also that the completion and release of this article will assuage my ill conscience that has been plagued with guilt since 2015 :)

 Feel free as always to leave a comment or a [tweet](https://twitter.com/mstk),